On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: K-semistability of the nearby fibers

 \subsection{Zariski Openness of K-semistable varieties}

-In this section, we will study the Zariski openness of \Blue{the locus of } the smoothable $K$-semistable varieties inside Chow schemes.
+In this section, we will study the Zariski openness of the locus of the {\em $\QQ$-Gorenstein smoothable} $K$-semistable varieties inside Hilbert schemes.
 This needs a combination of the continuity method with the algebraic result in Appendix \ref{s-constru}.

 Let